 - If there is phimosis and the opening is adequate, try to pass the catheter blind.
-If the opening is too narrow, try dilating it with sounds or try a smaller catheter.
+If the opening is too narrow, try a smaller catheter.
 If in doubt, seek more expert help

 - If the catheter will not pass the prostate, try a catheter with a larger diameter.
 The urethra at the site of the prostate is not narrow, but it is pushed flat by the surrounding prostate.
 A larger catheter pushes the prostate lobes back to the side to allow passage.
 Another option is to try a silicone catheter, as it is more rigid than a silicon latex catheter

 - If the catheter does not pass the bladder neck, try a smaller size

 Significant renal impairment +/- complications, significant post obstruction diuresis, sepsis, dehydration, and inability to manage at home e.g. dementia(6).